lfaucon/ada-project/README.md

 ## Expected results
 - Simple and clear visualization of students
-- Extensive analysis of the learning patterns and measure of correlations between pattern used and grade improvment in assignments
+- Extensive analysis of the learning patterns and measure of correlations between pattern used and grade improvement in assignments
--

 ## Timeplan
+- **October**:
+Getting the Scala MOOC data from EPFL lab CHILI and starting to explore it using Pandas and Spark in an IPython notebooks.
+- **November**:
+Handling the data: cleaning, parsing, transforming and extracting.
+Producing basic aggregations measures and visualisations to give us insights on the learning patterns
+- **December**:
+Apply more complex Machine Learning (Clustering, Prediction of Learning gain from the learning pattern).
+Define the structure of the visualisation to represents students and learning patterns (As a tree?
+As a Flow?)
+- **January**:
+Finalizing results and writing report
+- ...